-These waffles are SOOOO good that they totally made the cut – they will be part of my Christmas brunch table this year!
+These waffles are SOOOO good that they totally made the cut – they will be part of my Christmas brunch table this year and every year going forward!
 Served with coconut whipped cream and chopped pears, of course.

 Light, fluffy and filled with just enough gingerbread spice to make them a celebration in your mouth.

 Perfect for 9 months – 100 years!
 These waffles are great for the entire crowd.

 Here’s to a yummy and festive holiday season!